Primitive data types

 The dyn

-variable gets inferred at compile time so that the language stays type-safe.
-This also means, that as soon as you assign a value to a dyn
+variable or field gets inferred at compile time so that the language stays type-safe.
+This also means, that once you assign a value to a dyn

 Usage of the dyn data type